KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 # Why Developers should love Powershell

 Author: Kurt Kroeker
-Last Updated: 10/11/2019
+Last Updated: 10/25/2022

 Intro
-* Welcome to "Why Developers should love Powershell"!
+* Welcome to my talk, "Why Developers should love Powershell"!
-* This is my first technical presentation outside EnergyCAP office doors, so please be gentle with me!
-    * I'm much more comfortable being in front of people when I have a violin, guitar, mandolin, whatever in my hands.
+* This is my second time giving this talk, the last time was in TechBash 2019, pre-COVID!
+* I'm very enthusiastic about PowerShell, it's one of the most-used tools in my digital toolbox!

 ## About Kurt

-* Kurt Kroeker, Sr. Software Developer at EnergyCAP, Inc. for 11 years
+* Kurt Kroeker, Sr. Integration Software Developer at EnergyCAP, LLC for 14 years
-    * Currently working as part of the back-end team developing RESTful APIs for the core EnergyCAP product and related services
+    * Currently working as part of the integrations team developing services that integrate with our flagship software, EnergyCAP.
-* Lifelong State College, PA resident - State High, University Park, part-time ECAP during Junior year
+* Lifelong State College, PA resident - Penn State University grad ("WE ARE!")
-* Father of 4: Josephine, Cecilia, Eleanor, George
+* Father of 3 girls and a boy: Josephine, Cecilia, Eleanor, George
-* Spare time(!!!) fiddler and play mandolin, guitar; I occasionally play in a couple of bands located in the State College area
+* In my free time, I enjoy playing music with my friends.
+I play fiddle, mandolin, and guitar, I occasionally play out in a couple of bands located in the State College area

-## About EnergyCAP

-* EnergyCAP is an enterprise-level utility bill accounting app, which means our software generates customer value from utility-related information such as vendor bills, meter readings, and weather data
-* The value we provide is in the form of utility bill analysis, splitting utility costs among many different customers (which includes generating our own utility bills), and creating configurable dashboards showing the system metrics our customers care about.
-* Some of our clients are City of Philadelpia, Penn State University, University of Nebraska Lincoln, Accenture, the Smithsonian Institution

 ## About This Talk/Agenda

 * **Talking**
-    * Kurt's PowerShell Background
     * Why should I care about PowerShell?
 * **Demos**
     * Introduction to PowerShell